What Is a Private IP Address?

 There are several common internal IP addresses used for home networks and routers: 192.168.1.1, 192.168.0.1, 192.168.1.254, 192.168.100.1, 192.168.12.1, and 10.0.0.1 are a few of the most frequently-used.

 The router assigns local IP addresses to devices on a network that connect to WiFi.
 When a connected device makes a request to a website, the router directs the traffic accordingly, both externally through your Internet service connection and internally back to the device that made the request via Network Address Translation (NAT).

 What are public versus private IP addresses?

 The difference between public and private IP addresses is their connection.
 Despite the fact IP addresses do assist in Internet connectivity, a private IP address is not directly connected to the Internet.
 However, it allows you to connect securely to multiple devices in your LAN.

-A public IP address connects that network of private IPs to the Internet – the wide area network (WAN).
+An internal IP address connects that network of private IPs to the Internet – the wide area network (WAN).
 It allows a local IP address to receive Internet traffic via a router.

 As an Internet user, you have both a public IP and a private IP.
 If you stay on your home network, your private IP may vary depending on the device you use.
 However, your public IP will remain the same as long as you remain on that network.

 What are the three private IP address ranges?

 The three private IP ranges are class A, class B, and class C. The class A private IP address range goes from 10.0.0.0 to 10.255.255.255.
 The class B private address range includes from 172.16.0.0 to 172.31.255.255, and class C private IP addresses span between 192.168.0.0 and 192.168.255.255.